swalker6663/Cyber_Security-Project-1/README.md

 The playbook implements the following tasks:

-In the ELK install i used a playbook or YAML file with multiple commands that did the following.
+-In the ELK install i used a playbook or YAML file with multiple commands that did the following.
 - Installed docker.io which is the software used to house the container
 - Installed python3-pip a package management system written in python used it install and manage software packages.
 - Increase the virtual memory providing a high level of resource to the systemm helping to carry our multiple process simultaneously.